• Home

 “No employer will ever give you a two-week notice before firing you.
 So do what’s best for you and your career,” one user commented on the video.

-Another commented: “People only remember how you make them feel”
+Another commented: “People only remember how you make them feel.”

-Another Instagram user shared that they’ve been using the same mantra as Kempczinski for 30 years.
+Another Instagram user shared that they’ve been using the same mantras as Kempczinski for 30 years.
 “I’ve repeated them over and over up to last week,” the user added.
 “Your supervisors should look out for you providing opportunities to excel, but it’s your responsibility to shepherd your own career!
 No one cares more about your career than you!”

-Others were quick to turn bold feedback back on the McDonalds boss himself.
-Some users pointed out the massive pay inequality at McDonalds, others slammed specifically his career advice.
+Others were quick to turn bold feedback back on the McDonald’s boss himself.
+Some users pointed out the massive pay inequality at McDonald’s; others slammed specifically his career advice.

 “Says the guy who went to Harvard and then on to Duke.
-And his dad is a surgeon,” one user wrote, adding that Kempczinski’s career experience had more “privilege,” “available resources” and therefore helping hands, than the average worker.
+And his dad is a surgeon,” one user wrote, adding that Kempczinski’s career experience had more “privilege,” “available resources,” and therefore helping hands, than the average worker.
 “You can’t get to the positions this guy was and is in without a lot of people looking out for you and pulling you up along the way.”

 “This is a poor take,” another watcher hit back.
 “While not necessarily in abundance, there are many mentors and leaders who are incredibly passionate about their people.
 These mentors are often more experienced, and help guide people to make the best decisions that yield the best outcomes.”

-In an exclusive interview with Fortune, Grede said that her entire business empire with the Kardashians—spanning multiple clothing brands with Kim Kardashian, Khloe Kardashian and Kylie Jenner, as well as a cleaning product brand with the family—comes down to her taking control, and boldly cold calling the family matriarch and “momager”, Kris Jenner.
+In an exclusive interview with Fortune, Grede said that her entire business empire with the Kardashians—spanning multiple clothing brands with Kim Kardashian, Khloé Kardashian, and Kylie Jenner, as well as a cleaning product brand with the family—comes down to her taking control, and boldly cold-calling the family matriarch and “momager,” Kris Jenner.

 “The difference between me and someone else is that I made the phone call, I took the meeting, and I made it happen,” Grede said.